 On each node, a new boot environment (BE) is created and Automated Installer installs the Oracle Solaris OS and Oracle Solaris Cluster software.
 When the installation is successfully completed, each node is fully installed as a new cluster node.
-Oracle Solaris Cluster installation output is logged in a

-/var/cluster/logs/install/scinstall.log.
-N file on each node.
+Oracle Solaris Cluster installation output is logged in the /var/cluster/logs/install/scinstall.log.
+N file and the /var/cluster/logs/install/sc\ai\config.log file on each node.